Lokalise iOS SDK

 Apps compiled with this option enabled, would fetch prerelease version of the bundle.

 You need to add language in your Xcode project, only then it becomes available in the app.
-Lokalise framework does not dynamically add language to the app if you add it in Lokalise.
+Lokalise SDK does not dynamically add language to the app if you add it in Lokalise.